elaugier/ApiGo/README.md

 ## Components

-There are some components in ApiGo :
+There are some components in ApiGo:

-* an API Engine : apigo-engine
+* an API Engine: apigo-engine
-* a Worker : apigo-worker
+* a Worker: apigo-worker
-* a Message Broker (Apache Kafka, RabbitMQ, ZeroMQ)
+* a Message Broker: Apache Kafka, RabbitMQ, ZeroMQ
-* a Database (Postgresql, MySQL, etc.)
+* a Database: Postgresql, MySQL, etc.

+And as soon as possible:

+* an Authentication service
+* an Authorization service (per App Domain)

 ## Dependencies